theadityakr/IoT-Device-Registration-Authentication/README.md

 Automation Authorisation and Registering IoT devices using Puf and Blockchain and IPFS

 STEPS TO RUN:
--setup a  blockchain local environment or get a link to the blockchain environment -change the node_url to connect to the blockchain in app.py -connect to a local ipfs Desktop app
+1.setup a  blockchain local environment or get a link to the blockchain environment 2.change the node_url to connect to the blockchain in app.py 3.connect to a local ipfs Desktop app
--change the ipfs connect url in app.py
+4.change the ipfs connect url in app.py
--run app.py using python [   python app.py   ]
+5.run app.py using python [   python app.py   ]
--go to local host provided in terminal
+6.go to local host provided in terminal
--getting started can be used in the website for support -register and authenticate
+7.getting started can be used in the website for support 8.register and authenticate